-It’s easy to save money while traveling in Europe if you do your research and plan ahead.
+Hi Frugalistas!
+It’s easy to save money traveling in Europe if you do your research and plan ahead.
+The trick is to save money on things you don’t think are important, or that you can actually get for free.
 Here are my top tips for saving money while traveling in Europe:

 Location, location, location.
 A centrally located hotel will save you money in taxis and public transport costs as you are closer to the action and where you want to be, so don’t fall for cheaper, outlying options – they are often a false economy.